-Aaron Mencher is a composer who writes “refreshingly different” (Jeff Jordan) contemporary classical music, film scores, and incidental music.
+Aaron Mencher is a composer who writes “sophisticated and compelling” (Boston New Music Initiative) contemporary classical music, film scores, and incidental music.
 He was recently invited to study composition at both the Brevard Music Festival and New Music on the Point.
 He has received recognition from organizations such as The Boston New Music Initiative, NAfME, the European-American Musical Alliance, the American Prize, and the Third Millennium Ensemble.

 In addition, he has worked on a variety of dramatic projects.
-In the spring, he will score a new documentary directed by Katie Schnell.
+In April, Aaron scored a new documentary directed by Katie Schnell.
 He has also written the score for Maggephah directed by Atlanta-based filmmaker Brad McGaughey.
 Previously, he worked at the Dancing Goat Theater as the composer and sound designer for many shows including A Midsummer Night’s Dream, Anne of Green Gables, Twelfth Night, and The Tempest.

-Aaron attends the University of Missouri and benefits from a full-tuition music composition scholarship though the Mizzou New Music Initiative and the Sinquefield Charitable Foundation.
-He has studied with Phillip Sink, Stefan Freund, and William Lackey.
+Aaron attends the University of Missouri, and has studied with Phillip Sink, Stefan Freund, and William Lackey.